Anomalous dimension and quasinormal modes of flavor branes: Quasinormal modes

 The fluctuation equation \eqref{fluc1} has two independent solutions $ \delta \theta _{\pm} \equiv C_{\pm} (1-u)^{\pm i\omega/4} $.
 To impose ingoing boundary condition, we set $ C_+=0 $.
 The fluctuation function is then rescaled as $ \delta \theta (u) \to (1-u)^{-i\omega/4}\tilde{\delta \theta}(u) $ to kill singularities.
 Using the spectral method, we solve \eqref{fluc} with appropriate boundary conditions.
 First, we consider the vanishing spatial momentum $k$

 and consider massless quarks $\theta_0=0$ corresponding to flat D7 brane embeddings.
 To do the calculations, we fix the temperature and vary the $q$ parameter.
 One should notice that in the dual theory, the meson spectrum is continuous and quarks are deconfined.
 Figure \ref{Fig2} shows the imaginary part of the first ten quasinormal mode frequencies as a function of the real part.
 In Table 1, we give the numerical values for $q=0$ case.
+In this paper, all numeric results for QNMs computed using 61 points in the grid which was judged by a comparison with a grid with 81 points as Table 1.

-One finds that by increasing $q$ a massless pure imaginary mode appears in the spectrum.
-We checked carefully this new observation for different values of $q$ and found that there exists a critical value for $q_c$ around $2.705$ in which for a larger value of $q$ such modes appear in the system.
-By using the shooting method, these modes were not found in \cite{Hoyos-Badajoz:2006dzi}.
+In Figure \ref{Fig2}, one finds that by increasing $q$ a massless pure imaginary mode appears in the spectrum.
+We checked carefully this new observation for different values of $q$ and found that there exists a critical value for $q_c$ in which for a larger value of $q$ such modes appear in the system.
+In the case of $q=0$, by using the shooting method, these modes were not found in \cite{Hoyos-Badajoz:2006dzi}.
 However, by changing the numeric method to the relaxation method, authors of \cite{Kaminski:2009ce} found pure imaginary modes for massless modes.
-That is also interesting that one can not observe these modes by the spectral method.
-Moreover, Leaver method confirms the absence of a pure imaginary mode at $q=0$, too \footnote{Thanks R. Rodgers for checking it independently.}.
-It is a very interesting result that by increasing anomalous dimension $ q $, a pure imaginary appears in massless modes for $ q \approx 2.705 $, actually a tower of these damping modes shows up for $ q>3 $ as we see in the bottom-right plot of figure \ref{Fig2}.
+We did not observe these modes by using the spectral method, too.
+It would be interesting to compare these different methods and investigate which method gives the correct result.
+It is beyond the scope of this study.